|

 training movements.
 The water provides an excellent

-resistance in order to tone and build your lean muscle mass.
+resistance in order to tone and build your lean muscle mass

-of Water
+of Water Aerobics

 In addition to the typical benefits to exercise, aquatic exercises give